-Our three campuses are an ideal place for young minds to grow.
+Our four campuses are an ideal place for young minds to grow.

 We believe that a Primary School curriculum should provide each child with the building blocks that will set them up for future success, but also offer a safe and nurturing space to meet new friends and settle into school life.

 Our classes draw from the International Primary Curriculum (IPC), which allows young children to explore the wonders of reading and mathematics, as well as art, history, geography, music, sport, technology and science.
 Our dedicated teachers also work tirelessly to create an environment in which every child feels supported and included, and in which they learn to respect others and open their eyes to the world.
 Our classroom curriculum is complemented by visits and trips to locations in the local area and beyond.